jgr3go/angular-contextual-date/README.md

 ### `config.contextualDateFormat`
 Default: `"%fullDate% (%relativeDate%)"`
-This will set the `format` for the contextual date.
+This describes the display format for the full `contextual-date`.
 It will replace `%fullDate%` and `%relativeDate%` with the `fullDate` and `relativeDate` components respectively.

 ### `config.language`
 Default: `en_US`
-This will set the language `contextual-date` will use.
+This sets the language `contextual-date` will use.
 See [Language Support](#languages) for the current languages supported.

 <a name="languages"></a>
 ## Language support
 Right now, `contextual-date` only supports `en_US`.
-It was built to support multiple languages, so pull requests could add support for them -- see the [contextual-date.service.js](src/contextual-date.service.js) `language support` section.
+It was built to easily support multiple languages, so pull requests or a discussion could add support for them very quickly -- see the [contextual-date.service.js](src/contextual-date.service.js) `language support` section for what's required.

 There are two ways it attempts to detect the language:
 * Priority 1: service configuration